n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 ## Usage

-The linter can be used in a community package and in the main repository.
+You can use the linter in a community package or in the main n8n repository.

 ### Linting

-In a **community package**, the linter runs automatically after installing dependencies and before publishing the package to npm.
-In the **main repository**, the linter runs automatically via GitHub Actions whenever you push to your PR.
+In a community package, the linter runs automatically after installing dependencies and before publishing the package to npm.
+In the [main n8n repository](https://github.com/n8n-io/n8n){:target=_blank .external-link}, the linter runs automatically using GitHub Actions whenever you push to your pull request.

 In both cases, VSCode lints in the background as you work on your project.
 Hover over a detected issue to see a full description of the linting and a link to further information.